Skip to content

 ItemFormatPurpose

-Scenario documentGoogle DocsThe 8-15 page business scenario describing the fictional company, requirements, and constraints
+Scenario documentGoogle DocsThe business scenario (typically 8-10 pages) describing the fictional company, requirements, and constraints

 Slide deckGoogle SlidesBlank deck for creating your presentation slides